ghoshsuman/Teleop_MIRO/README.md

 # Teleop_MIRO
-Software Architecture: Teleoperation with MIRO
+Software Architecture: Teleoperation with MIRO using gesture and speech